 • Students will explore the key multilateral, bilateral and non-governmental organizations (NGOs) attempting to tackle social and economic issues, thinking deeply about how they approach seemingly overwhelming challenges.
 In this course, students will develop research, writing and analytical skills by critically analyzing public policy and development issues and then developing their own proposals for change.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Brad Plumer (Climate Reporter, The New York Times), Elan Strait (Director, World Wildlife Foundation) and David Reidmiller (Director, Office of Science & Technology Policy).
+• Previous faculty and speakers include Tegan Blaine (Senior Climate Change Advisor and Climate Change Team Leader in the Bureau for Africa at the U.S. Agency for International Development), Brad Plumer (Climate Reporter, The New York Times), Elan Strait (Director, World Wildlife Foundation) and David Reidmiller (Director, Office of Science & Technology Policy).

 Please note: All information is subject to change at the discretion of The School of The New York Times.

 Cost and Session Information

 Term 4: July 19 - July 30